trailblazer/trailblazer.github.io/2.1/trailblazer/wiring.md

 The `End` DSL method will create a new end event, the first argument being the name, the second the semantic.

-The diagram now has a new "error track".
+The diagram now has a new "error" track.

 <img src="/images/2.1/trailblazer/end.png">